raito-io/cli-plugin-aws-account/README.md

 ## To Do

 * Access from Raito to AWS
-  * When writing policy statements we are running into the sizing limits very quickly due to the expansion of all the permissions.
-We should have a smart system that looks for the most optimal prefixes to use e.g. s3:*
   * Access-as-code
   * Limit the data we fetch and possibly don't need
   * No support for aws_sso_role yet (organization)